 Project Description

-Tree planting, light earthwork, and drainage improvements are proposed to slow and capture water to reduce erosion and re-establish a forested canopy in the Pecan Grove area.
-An assortment of twelve native tree species have been selected to provide shade and understory canopy and provide a variety of biological functions for surrounding wildlife.
-Tree location and sizes have been selected to provide shade to park visitors which compliments the existing circulation pattern of users approaching the Zilker Park, Barton Springs Pool, and the watercraft rental area at Barton Creek.
-Access to the trail network and boat rentals will not be interrupted during construction.
+Tree planting, light earthwork, and drainage improvements were performed to slow and capture water to reduce erosion and re-establish a forested canopy in the Pecan Grove area.
+An assortment of twelve native tree species was selected to provide shade and understory canopy, and provide a variety of biological functions for surrounding wildlife.
+Tree location and size were selected to provide shade to park visitors, which compliments the existing circulation pattern of users approaching the Zilker Park, Barton Springs Pool, and the watercraft rental area at Barton Creek.

 Existing conditions of proposed are of work